pothos/arduino-n64-controller-library/README.md

 ```

 Maybe: connect PIN X with external 1K pull-up resistor to the 3.3V rail
-Default and fallback PIN is 2

 ## Authors

-* Gamecube controller to Nintendo 64 adapter
- by Andrew Brown
+* Gamecube controller to Nintendo 64 adapter by Andrew Brown
 * Rewritten for N64 to HID by Peter Den Hartog
 * Modified to be a library with selectable pins by Kai Lüke